-28. Plaintiff and Class Members, as former and current patients of Defendant and/or Defendant's clients, relied on these promises and on this sophisticated business entity to keep their sensitive Private Information confidential and securely maintained, to use this information for business purposes only, and to make only authorized disclosures of this information.
+30. Plaintiff and Class Members, as former and current patients of Defendant, relied on these promises and on this sophisticated business entity to keep their sensitive Private Information confidential and securely maintained, to use this information for business purposes only, and to make only authorized disclosures of this information.
 Patients, in general, demand security to safeguard their Private Information, especially when PHI and other sensitive Private Information is involved.